fritztwo/fritz2-template/README.md

 # A getting-started-template for fritz2-apps.

-template project to quickly set up a fritz2-app
+Template project to quickly set up a fritz2-app

 Please have a look at [fritz2's documentation](https://fritz2.dev/docs) or the [examples](https://examples.fritz2.dev/) to learn, how to use it.